Time evolution#

 Time evolution in YASTN operates via the Trotterization of the evolution operator to a set of gates.
 Each gate acts on a path of sites, single site for a local gate, nearest-neighbor sites for a two-site gate, etc. A single evolution step consists of the application of trotterized gates, together with truncation of the bond dimension after each application of a non-local gate.
 For a detailed explanation, please refer to the Basic concepts/Time evolution.

 The main method for performing a time evolution step is yastn.tn.fpeps.evolution_step_().
 This function requires an environment containing the PEPS state (updated in place) and provides control over bond truncation via different ways to calculate bond metric.
-Four classes which support this are:
+Classes which support this include:

 • yastn.tn.fpeps.EnvNTU: Employ small local clusters, which can be contracted numerically exactly, resulting in a stable and positively defined bond metric.

-• yastn.tn.fpeps.EnvBP: Employ belief propagation, either to define a bipartite bond metric, or to gauge NTU-like clusters.
+• yastn.tn.fpeps.EnvBP: Employ belief propagation, either to define a bipartite bond metric (equivalent to simple update), or to gauge NTU-like clusters.

 • yastn.tn.fpeps.EnvApproximate: Employ local clusters of sizes beyond exact contraction, utilizing approximate boundary MPS to calculate the bond metric.